schoudh5/ZapposInterview/README.md

 4. Src/zappos/Utility.java - Contains routines that calles the zapposAPI and various other helper methods.
 5. Src/Program.java - Main driver program that takes input of various parameters.
 6. config.properties- This file contains the URL of the zappos API used to retrieve a list of products using the Search API.
+7. Libraries used in this project are included in the libraries folder.

 --
 Please note